franekfranek/GalileuszSchool/README.md

-# GalileuszSchool - school administration tool
+# GalileuszSchool - school administration tool :school:

 This project is inspired to be Student Information System and School Management System.
 It is platform for school administrators, students and teachers to help them with everyday